Hui (singer): 2016–2019: Debut with Pentagon and solo activities

-2020–present: Super Five, musical debut, and Boys Planet
+2020–2023: Super Five, musical debut, and Boys Planet

-In 2020, Hui co-composed three songs from Pentagon's Universe: The Black Hall.
-He revealed that he wrote the lead single "Dr. Bebe" in a day while "Shower of Rain" he wrote it without any thoughts.
+In 2020, Hui co-composed three songs from Pentagon's Universe: The Black Hall: "Dr. Bebe", "Shower of Rain", and "The Black Hall".
 On February 29, he performed Jung Soo-ra's "Exultation" on KBS' program Immortal Songs 2 as a duo with Jinho.
-Hui appeared on Stark's Idol Cooking Class alongside teammate Hongseok, Shinwon and Kino.
+Hui appeared on Stark's Idol Cooking Class alongside bandmates Hongseok, Shinwon and Kino.
 He also appeared on Mnet's music talk show Studio Music Hall 2, which aired on March 24.
 He was introduced as "genius music producer" performing his rearranged rock version of Itzy's "Dalla Dalla" and a duet of Kim Kwang-seok's "At About Thirty".
 On March 28, he was featured on the song "Shout Out" from album Spirit Bomb, a full-length album by Han Yo-han.